gyulanemeth/bluefox.email/tools/deliverability/spf-checker.md

 ### Can a domain have more than one SPF record?

 No. A domain should publish exactly one SPF TXT record.
 Multiple SPF records at the same domain cause a `permerror` during evaluation, which typically fails the check entirely, even if one of the records would have passed on its own.
+Note that the limit is per domain name, not per organization: a subdomain such as `mail.example.com` is a separate name and can publish its own SPF record.
+SPF is not inherited, so a subdomain you send from needs its own record, and a subdomain without one has no SPF policy rather than falling back to the parent's.

 ### Why does the tool flag my record even though it looks fine?